SIT-EE552-WS/course-slides/strings-and-io.md

 - Just as individual strings are ultimately represented as an array of bytes, inputs (and outputs) are streams of bytes.
-- A stream is an orderd, unbounded sequence
+- A stream is an ordered, unbounded sequence
 - [InputStream](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/io/InputStream.html) is the base class

 ---